Trump Train Parade takes to downtown Salisbury streets; cars sound horns at voting site - Salisbury Post

 “We know what it’s like when a government doesn’t help cause when you’re in a communist, third-world country, they don’t help you,” Silver said.
 “My father risked his life to come to America in ’85, escaped communism, came to America.
 He got all the documents and paperwork for me and my seven brothers and sisters.”

-Silver said sometimes Trump goes to far in his public statements, but the Romanian-American said he feels as though Trump gets a large amount of disrespect from people who don’t see his point of view and intent to make America great again.
+Silver said sometimes Trump goes too far in his public statements, but the Romanian-American said he feels as though Trump gets a large amount of disrespect from people who don’t see his point of view and intent to make America great again.

 Participants in the event did laps through the downtown area, circling back to the Square to sound their car horns, fly flags and shout out of car windows.
 Some of the trucks had passengers in the back.
 A thinned-down group then made its way to the early voting site at West End Plaza after regrouping at the parking lot on West Innes Street.